luiscielak/new-aesthetic/new-aesthetic.md

 #### Architecture

+Our tools should not limit our ability to capture reality or the ability to create new ones.
+The tools that we use should not have such an imprint on the outcome of an artistic process.

 <!-- "Some architects can look at a building and tell you which version of autodesk was used to create it."